jinstrider2000/jinstrider2000.github.io/_posts/2017-05-25-local_development_on_windows_a_third_way.markdown

 10. Accept the Terms of Use, then the Bash Shell will download to your computer and a shortcut will be created on your desktop.
 11. Create a UNIX user profile, and that's it.

-## Setting up your learn environment
+## Setting up your Learn environment
 This shouldn't be too hard, because since this is just a Ubuntu subsystem running on Windows all the instructions that apply to setting up a Ubuntu local environment for Learn.co should apply.
 And they do, with some exceptions, which I'll note.
 First, you have to view the instructions [here](https://learn.co/manual_setup)...but before you click, since the instructions displayed depend on the type of computer you're on, you need to trick the Learn.co server into thinking you're on a Linux computer.
 You do this by changing your browser's *user-agent* field, which is easily done with the [User-Agent-Switcher](https://chrome.google.com/webstore/detail/user-agent-switcher-for-g/ffhkkpnppgnfaobgihpdblnhmmbodake) extension for Chrome.
 Now, instructions in hand, just open the bash shell, and follow the instructions, with these modifications:

 1. The Learn instructions say to make sure the bash shell is setup as a *login shell*, this is so  the *.bash_profile* (located in your ~ dir) will run at start up.  *Bash on Ubuntu on Windows* defaults to an *interactive shell*, which means the *.bashrc* (also in ~) will run instead.
 This isn't a big issue, as the primary script you want (loading rvm every time you open a terminal) is automatically added to *.bashrc* when you download rvm.
 Either way, all the extra things the Learn.co *.bash_profile* offers (including the cute heart prompt) can be copied into *.bashrc* with nano (command line text editor) if you want them.
 Learn.co's *.bash_profile* is discussed at **Step 11**, and can be viewed [here](https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_bash_profile)